Skip to main content

 • We will take proactive steps to build an inclusive workplace that is more representative of Liverpool’s diverse communities.

-• We will promote best practice and ensure legal compliance.
+• We will promote best practices and ensure legal compliance.

-• We will equip our teams with the required skills, knowledge and language so that everything we do is inclusive.
+• We will equip our teams with the required skills, knowledge and language and strive to make everything we do inclusive.

-FACT’s Board, Leadership team and Senior Management create and sustain an equal and inclusive workplace by doing the following:
+FACT’s Board, Executive team and Senior Management create and sustain an equal and inclusive workplace by doing the following:

 • Communicate and promote the equal opportunities policy to employees and the community on a regular basis.